Cabinetry Design

 DesignAs CAD provides professional bespoke cabinetry design and CAD drawing services for furniture makers, joinery workshops, kitchen studios, and interior designers.
 Using SolidWorks, we produce precise 2D manufacturing drawings, 3D models, panel schedules, cutting lists, and CNC-ready files — taking your design from brief to buildable specification, accurately, on time, and without the rework that comes from imprecise drawings.
-Whether you need a single bespoke cabinet unit or a complete fitted kitchen with 25 units, we deliver manufacturing-ready files in the formats your workshop needs.
-Fixed price, two revisions included, response within 48 hours for most projects.
+From a single bespoke cabinet unit to a complete fitted kitchen of 25 units, we deliver manufacturing-ready files in the formats your workshop needs.
+Pricing tailored to your project, our errors corrected at no cost, response within 48 hours for most projects.

 What Is Bespoke Cabinetry CAD Design?